 WHAT TO EXPECT AT YOUR WORKSHOP

-Held from 9 AM to 5 PM on two consecutive weekdays, currently via Zoom, each Racial Equity Institute workshop is led by REI facilitators and has been designed to help you proactively understand and address racism in your community, workplace, and personal life.
+Held from 9 AM to 5 PM (Eastern time) on two consecutive weekdays, currently via Zoom, each Racial Equity Institute workshop is led by REI facilitators and has been designed to help you proactively understand and address racism in your community, workplace, and personal life.
 REI is nationally recognized for helping communities address institutional racism.

 Our two-day REI Phase I training is designed to develop the capacity of participants to better understand racism in its institutional and structural forms.
 Moving away from a focus on personal bigotry and bias, this workshop presents a historical, cultural, and structural analysis of racism.

 Topics covered include our fish/lake/groundwater analysis of structural racism; understanding and controlling implicit bias; race, poverty, and place; markedness theory; institutional power arrangements and power brokers; importance of definitions of race and racism; history and legacy of race in American economic and policy development; and racial identity and its interaction with institutional culture.